hartwigmedical/scripts/peach/README.md

 equal to the `sample_r_id` argument, and the "GT" sub-field for this sample should be included and filled in with diploid calls.

+The calls in the VCF should be with respect to a v37 reference genome.

 ### JSON
 For an example of a valid panel JSON (with fake data), see [example](https://github.com/hartwigmedical/scripts/blob/master/peach/src/test_resources/test_panel.json).